-Today we chat with Scott MacKinnon about his incredible journey and that list which has now become famous.
-Backpacker Travel discovered Scott through his Facebook group Myxtraordinary and have been following his plight now for some months.
+Today we chat with Scott MacKinnon about his incredible journey and that list that has now become famous.
+Backpacker Travel discovered Scott through his Facebook group Myxtraordinary and has been following his plight now for some months.

 We would like to thank Scott for his contributions to our website and wish him all the best in the remainder of his travels.

 BT: Ok so the obvious question we want to know is what made you come up with “The List”?

 Scott: The list.
 Well, while I was bartending in Maui, I had the good fortune of meeting people from all over the world.
 It seemed that every few weeks I would meet someone new and they would paint the most beautiful picture of their country.
 I would spend the next few days telling anyone who would listen that I was packing up and moving to wherever they had mentioned.
 Eventually, I would forget about my plans and go back to my everyday life.
 Finally, after looking back on all my missed travel plans, I decided to take one year and devote it to traveling to all the places I’ve always wanted to go.